akashsrikanth2310/TripSage/CONTRIBUTING.md

 #### Update README file and requirements.txt files regularly

-- Please ensure that the readme file and requirements.txt are updated when ever you make significant change or make use of new packages.
+- Please ensure that the README file and requirements.txt are updated when ever you make significant change or make use of new packages.

 ## You are contributing to this repository which is under Apache License: 🏅